-I am forever indebted to Dr Samantha Stevens and Dr Kooner for their diligence, attitude and skills.
+I am forever indebted to Dr Samantha Stevens and Dr Kooner, his staff, and many others, for their diligence, attitude and skills.
 Basically, they saved my life.

 The Australian Medical System comes under criticism (as does everything these days it seems), but if there was anywhere I would prefer to be ill, it would be Australia.
 The work ethics and standards are of the highest order.

 And finally, thanks to this journey, my conclusion is now a fair way down the track.